lmammino/s3-migrate/README.md

 ## Features ✨

-- Supports different AWS accounts, regions, and even S3-compatible services
+- Supports different AWS accounts, regions, and even S3-compatible services (it uses the AWS SDK under the hood but with the right configuration it should theoretically work with any S3-compatible service such as DigitalOcean Spaces, MinIO, Cloudflare R2, Backblaze B2, etc.)
-- Uses Node.js streams for efficient transfers
+- Uses Node.js streams for efficient transfers (Data is transfered directly from the source to the destination without buffering the entire object in memory)
 - Allows stopping and resuming with a local SQLite database
 - Graceful shutdown on Ctrl+C
-- Configurable concurrency level for optimized performance
+- Configurable concurrency level and chunk size for memory / performance tuning
+- Progress bar and ETA for the copy process

 ## Installation 📦